-The 4-Rs for Better Behaviour: Repeatedly Reinforce the Right Response
+The 4-Rs of Dog Training: Repeatedly Reinforce the Right Response

 Our dogs, and all animals for that matter, are learning about their environment and the consequences of their behaviour 24/7, not just during formal training sessions.